oemof/tespy/doc/using_tespy.rst

 for example mass fractions smaller than 0 and larger than 1 or negative pressure.
 Also, the large stepwidth can adjust enthalpy or pressure to quantities that are not covered by the fluid property databases.
 This would cause an inability e. g. to calculate a temperature from pressure and enthalpy in the next iteration of the algorithm.
 In order to improve convergence stability, we have added a convergence check.

 **The convergence check manipulates the system variables after the increment has been added** (if the system variable's value is not user specified).
-This manipulation has four steps, the first is always applied:
+This manipulation has four steps, the first two are always applied:

  * cutting off mass fractions smaller than 0 and larger than 1: This way a mass fraction of a single fluid components never exceeds these boundaries.
+ * check, wheather the fluid properties of pure fluids are within the available ranges of CoolProp and readjust the values if not.

-The next three steps are applied, if the user did not specify an init_file and the iteration count is lower than 3, thus in the first three iteration steps of the algorithm only.
+The next two steps are applied, if the user did not specify an init_file and the iteration count is lower than 3, thus in the first three iteration steps of the algorithm only.
 In other cases this convergence check is skipped.

- * Check, if the fluid properties (pressure, enthalpy and temperature) are within the user specified boundaries (:code:`p_range, h_range, T_range`) and if not, cut off higher/lower values.
+ * Fox mixtures: check, if the fluid properties (pressure, enthalpy and temperature) are within the user specified boundaries (:code:`p_range, h_range, T_range`) and if not, cut off higher/lower values.
  * Check the fluid properties of the connections based on the components they are connecting.
 E. g. check if the pressure at the outlet of a turbine is lower than the pressure at the inlet or if the flue gas composition at a combustion chamber's outlet is within the range of a "typical" flue gas composition.
 If there are any violations, the corresponding variables are manipulated.
 If you want to look up, what exactly the convergence check for a specific component does, look out for the :code:`convergence_check` methods in the tespy.components.components module.
- * A second check of the fluid properties towards the specified boundaries to cut off bad values generated by the component convergence check.

-In most cases the algorithm has found a near enough solution after the third iteration, further checks are usually not required.
+In a lot of different tests the algorithm has found a near enough solution after the third iteration, further checks are usually not required.

 Troubleshooting
 +++++++++++++++